 This is the Sports Illustrated cover story on Mike Trout.
 You know, the one that has cursed him and caused this slump that he is also in.

-“Not even close,” says A’s general manager Billy Beane.
+"Three years removed from his senior prom, the Angels’ centerfielder is already the consensus pick for the player you would take first if you could pick anyone in the game.“Not even close,” says A’s general manager Billy Beane.
 “I will go to a box score every day to see what he’s done—and you’ve got to go to so many categories that it takes a while.
-I swear, he’s the only major league player where I will become an eight-year-old kid again.
+I swear, he’s the only major league player where I will become an eight-year-old kid again."

 Does this mean that Trout is going to play a prominent role in Moneyball 2?